danesjenovdan/parlanode/README.md

 $ yarn run dev
 ```

+## Configuration

+When you run this app in production it will try to require `config/production.js`.
+Look at the sample config or symlink one of the existing configs by running `ln -s production.js ./production_si.js`

 ## Deployment

 Every merge to master will trigger the webhook that tests and deploys parlanode to production.
 Success or error messages will be sent to DJND Slack #parladeploy channel.